Skatoro/social-network/README.md

-Install dependencies before start using "nmp i"
+For local use: install dependencies before start using "nmp i"

 login: an.sid0167@gmail.com